blingenau/ypp-bridge/README.md

 Make a release with
 `dotnet publish -c Release -r win-x86 -o publish`
+and zip before uploading to Github Releases.